-SC9 Chichester to Yapton Coastal Plai SCII/I3 Littlehampton and Worthing Landscape attributes Sensitivity Judgement & Key Landscape Sensitivities Guidance Chichester Harbour are afforded from the Southbourne Coastal Plain LCA, and the sea forms the skyline through narrow gaps of open land around Worthing.
+SCI1/I3 Littlehampton and Worthing Landscape attributes Fringes / Worthing and Adur Fringes Special Qualities (if relevant) Sensitivity Judgement & Key Landscape Sensitivities Guidance Chichester Harbour are afforded from the Southbourne Coastal Plain LCA, and the sea forms the skyline through narrow gaps of open land around Worthing.
 Inter-visibility with Adjacent Landscapes - this landscape has strong inter-visibility with the South Downs National Park, with the Downs framing many views.
 There is also inter-visibility between the SC5 Southbourne Coastal Plain LCA and the adjacent Chichester Harbour AONB.
 Perceptual Aspects - this area is strongly influenced by the close proximity of urban and industrial development at Bognor, Littlehampton, Worthing, Lancing and Shoreham, impacting on levels of tranquillity.
 Away from the urban areas is a peaceful, rural landscape with quiet villages and farms. dominance of man-made influences and structures.
 Particularly strong historic character and associations.
 These links with our cultural heritage are not always properly understood and could be used to highlight the importance of protecting the landscape which provides their setting.
 Picturesque harbourside settlements.
 Careful control of development is required if these harbourside villages are not to lose their character.
 The trend towards large extensions and rebuilds creates a more urban feel to the landscape.
 Wealth of flora and fauna, notably the vast flocks of wading birds, adds to the richness and diversity of the landscape Chichester Harbour is internationally important for its many species and habitats and these must be given priority for protection.
 The health of the landscape can be measured by the biodiversity the Harbour offers.
 Surveys and monitoring of species and habitats form a vital part of ensuring the continued well-being of the AONB.
 The unspoilt character and unobtrusive beauty.
-It is important that visitors to the Harbour understand and value its special qualities should concentrate on raising visitor's awareness rather than attracting greater numbers.
-The harbour offers a very special sense of peace and tranquillity, largely engendered by the gentle way it is used and the closeness the human scale of the landscape; distinctive landmark features on the skyline, including Chichester Cathedral, Arundel and village church towers; inter-visibility with the South Downs National Park and Chichester Harbour AONB. careful location and screening of ancillary buildings or use of existing buildings.
-Seek opportunities to achieve wider landscape management objectives identified in the West Sussex landscape assessment and management strategy and other local strategies (for Arun, Worthing and Adur Districts) in association with any proposed development.
+It is important that visitors to the Harbour understand and value its special qualities.
+The promotion of these special qualities should concentrate on raising visitor's awareness rather than attracting greater numbers. the human scale of the landscape; distinctive landmark features on the skyline, including Chichester Cathedral, Arundel and village church towers; inter-visibility with the South Downs National Park and Chichester Harbour AONB. careful location and screening of ancillary buildings or use of existing buildings.
+Seek opportunities to achieve wider landscape management objectives identifie in the West Sussex landscape assessment and management strategy and other local strategies (for Arun, Worthing and Adur Districts) in association with any proposed development.
 In addition, refer to the AONB Planning Guidelines that form Appendix 3 of the Chichester Harbour AONB Management Plan 2009-2014 relating to microgeneration and renewables.